Verity Marketing Agency Terms of Service

 Other related marketing, creative, consulting, or implementation services agreed to in writing.

-Verity has discretion over the manner, methods, workflow, staffing, tools, and timing used to perform the Services,
+Verity has discretion over the manner, methods, workflow, staffing, tools, and timing used to perform the Services, provided we perform the Services in a commercially reasonable manner and consistent with the applicable Order.

 4. Google Business Profile Services

-This section applies to any Services involving Google Business Profile, Google Maps, local search visibility, online
+This section applies to any Services involving Google Business Profile, Google Maps, local search visibility, online reviews, local listings, or related Google tools.

 4.1 GBP Services May Include

-Depending on the applicable Order, Verity’s Google Business Profile services may include some or all of the
+Depending on the applicable Order, Verity’s Google Business Profile services may include some or all of the following:

 Initial account intake and onboarding;